oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 @note As mentioned in @ref dev_guide_attributes, the post-ops should be used for inference only.
 For instance, using ReLU as a post-op would not produce an additional output `workspace` that is required to compute backward propagation correctly.
-Hence, in case of training one should use the #mkldnn_fuse_bn_relu directly.
+Hence, in case of training one should use the #mkldnn_fuse_norm_relu directly.

 @anchor dg_bnorm_impl_limits